rll307/immigration/README.md

     -   It makes reading a lot easier

--   The minimum occurece of a word to be in my graph will be 3
+-   The minimum occurrence of a word to be in my graph will be 3

--   I used a stopword list for English language available at [Ranks NL Webmaster Tools](https://www.ranks.nl/stopwords).
+-   I used a stopwords list for English language available at [Ranks NL Webmaster Tools](https://www.ranks.nl/stopwords).

 After we processes the files, COWO we will use another software [Vosviewer](http://www.vosviewer.com) as a *passage* to Gephi.